-We recognized operating income of \$2.3 million for the three months ended March 31, 2015.
-For the year ended December 31, 2014, we recognized operating income of \$6.3 million.
+We recognized income from operations of \$8.4 million for the nine months ended September 30, 2015.
+For the year ended December 31, 2014, we recognized income from operations of \$6.3 million.
 We expect to fund any increased costs and expenditures from our existing cash and cash equivalents, though our future capital requirements depend on numerous factors.
 These factors include, but are not limited to, the following:

-- the revenues generated by sales of our products; - payments associated with potential future quarterly cash dividends to our common stockholders; - future acquisition related payments, particularly Xenotis; - payments associated with U.S income and other taxes, such as the medical device tax; - the costs associated with expanding our manufacturing, marketing, sales, and distribution efforts; - the costs associated with our initiatives to sell direct-to-hospital in new countries; - · the costs of obtaining and maintaining FDA and other regulatory clearances of our existing and future products; and - the number, timing, and nature of acquisitions and other strategic transactions.
+- the revenues generated by sales of our products; - payments associated with potential future quarterly cash dividends to our common stockholders; - future acquisition related payments; - payments associated with U.S income and other taxes, such as the medical device tax; - the costs associated with expanding our manufacturing, marketing, sales, and distribution efforts; - the costs associated with our initiatives to sell direct-to-hospital in new countries; - the costs of obtaining and maintaining FDA and other regulatory clearances of our existing and future products; and - the number, timing, and nature of acquisitions and other strategic transactions.